MODULE 2

 CHORD SHAPES

-Major chords are made up of 3 notes, the 1st, 3rd & 5th of the MAJOR SCALE.
+Major chords are built using three notes: the 1st, 3rd, and 5th notes of the MAJOR SCALE.

 Each number above the arrows represents a beat.
 In this case, there are 4 beats per bar.
 A bar is a divisional measure of music that breaks down each section of a song.
 All of the down strums fall on each of the beats, whilst the up strums fall in between the beats.